nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 :func:`~eventsourcing.projection.Projection.process_event` method for each domain event and tracking object returned by the application subscription.

-Projection runner objects support the Python context manager protocol, so that database resourced used by the application subscription and the materialised view can be freed in a controlled way when the projection runner is stopped or exits.
+Projection runner objects support the Python context manager protocol, so that database resources used by the application subscription and the materialised view can be freed in a controlled way when the projection runner is stopped or exits.